Munir93/virgin-media/README.md

 ### Considerations
 The following changes have been made to the project requirement
 - I decided to group the data by year e.g 2018 rather than date e.g 2019-01-10.
-This was due to there only being 6 rows in the input data and none with the same date satisfying all the conditions (`transaction_amount` greater than `20` and transactions made before the year `2010`) so the results would not have demonstrated a group by and sum.
+This was due to there only being 6 rows in the input data and none with the same date satisfying all the conditions (`transaction_amount` greater than `20` and no transactions made before the year `2010`) so the results would not have demonstrated a group by and sum.
 - the task specified that output be in the format date, total_amount
 2011-01-01, 12345.00